ClipMX/mobile.android.blaze.pinpad.sdk/README.md

 ##### Supported Device
 Please note that our SDK is currently only supported on Clip Total devices, as it requires integration with the PinPad application installed on these devices.

-##### API Key
-You'll need an API key to authenticate with our services.
-If you don't have one yet, you can generate it on the [Clip Developers](https://developer.clip.mx/reference/token-de-autenticacion#2-crea-un-token-de-autenticaci%C3%B3n-con-codificaci%C3%B3n-base64) page.

 ##### Dependency
-To download the SDK dependency, you'll need to add JitPack to your Maven repositories.
+To download the SDK dependency, you'll need to add our Github Package to your Maven repositories.
 Follow these steps:

 ```settings.gradle.kts
 dependencyResolutionManagement {